-If we look at it logically the cybersecurity team is best positioned, both from a tooling and staffing standpoint to combat all forms of attacks that may start with or be wholly based on false and misleading information.
-In order to be effective, an attacker must use various technical methods to spread their false and misleading information and many of the tools available to the Security Operations Center or the Threat Intelligence teams can be used to locate the source of the attack and even to contain its impact.
+If we look at it logically the cybersecurity team is best positioned, both from a tooling and staffing standpoint, to combat all forms of attacks that may start with or be wholly based on false and misleading digital information.
+In order to be effective, an attacker must use various technical methods to spread their disinformation, and many of the tools available to the Security Operations Center or Threat Intelligence teams can be used to locate the source of the attack and even to contain its impact.

 While this may seem daunting to some, for the cybersecurity team it is truly mission-critical.
 So, what do you do?
 First of all, as Sun Tzu said in his ancient book The Art of War, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
 In the previous paragraph, we referenced knowing yourself.
 What tools do you have, what training does your cybersecurity team have and do you have them properly deployed?
 But how do you learn about your enemy and know them?
 You need to make sure that you are fully aware of the types of disinformation that might be targeting your user community.
 Gather intelligence about how attackers can entice people who are in your network to either volunteer information or introduce malware into your environment without realizing they are doing so.
 Constant vigilance is the key.